Mulatto: Latin-based language origin

+The term is now generally considered controversial in the United States, and was considered offensive even in the 19th century.
+The use of this word does not have the same negative associations found among English speakers.
+Among Latinos in both the US and Latin America, the word is used in every day speech and its meaning is a source of racial and ethnic pride.

+In Latin-based languages, the default, masculine word ends with the letter "o" and is written as follows: Portuguese and Spanish – mulato; Italian – mulatto.
+However, the French equivalent is mulâtre.
+In Dutch, the direct translation is mulat.
+In English, the masculine plural is written as mulattos while in Spanish and Portuguese it is mulatos.
+The masculine plural in Italian is mulatti and in French it is mulâtres.
+The feminine plurals are: English – mulattas; Spanish and Portuguese – mulatas; Italian – mulatte; French – mulâtresses.

+Arabic origin

 Jack D. Forbes suggests it originated in the Arabic term muwallad, which means 'a person of mixed ancestry'.
 Muwallad literally means 'born, begotten, produced, generated; brought up', with the implication of being born of Arab and non-Arab parents.
 Muwallad is derived from the root word WaLaD (Arabic: ولد, direct Arabic transliteration: waw, lam, dal) and colloquial Arabic pronunciation can vary greatly.
 Walad means 'descendant, offspring, scion; child; son; boy; young animal, young one'.

 In al-Andalus, muwallad referred to the offspring from parents of Arab Muslim origin and non-Arab Muslim people who adopted the Islamic religion and manners.
-Specifically, the term was historically applied to the descendants of Arab or Berber Muslims and indigenous Christian Iberians who, after several generations of living among a Muslim majority, adopted their culture and religion.
+Specifically, the term was historically applied to the descendants of indigenous Christian Iberians and Berber and Arab Muslims who, after several generations of living among a Muslim majority, adopted their culture and religion.